-Nowadays, near-field communication (NFC), or contactless payments, means that payment gateways can process transactions even more quicker than ever.
-Today, payment service providers and gateway solutions can exist entirely online, meaning you can process payments from anywhere without the need for a POS terminal provider.
+Nowadays, near-field communication (NFC), or contactless payments, means that payment gateways can process more transactions than ever.
+Today, payment service providers and gateway solutions can exist entirely online, meaning you can process payments from anywhere without needing a POS terminal provider.

 The best online payment gateways and providers

 Many payment gateways and providers claim to be the best for your business.
 The truth is that it mostly depends on the size, competitor comparison, and structure of your company.
 For one-person enterprises or new start-ups, you may be wasting money by paying for a beefed-up payment gateway or merchant payment provider that comes with all the bells and whistles.